prudhvir3ddy/DSA-notes/README.md

 ### stacks

+- LIFO ( Last in first out )
+- operations
+   - addFirst()
+   - removeFirst()
+   - first()
+- Good for adding/deleting/accessing top element
+- Bad for accessing random elements

 ### queues

+- FIFO ( First in first out )
+- operations
+  - addLast()
+  - removeFirst()
+  - first()
+  - last()
+- Good for adding/deleting/getting the first and last element
+- Bad for accessing random elements

 ### Hashmap

-- Buckets of linkedlist - this datastructure is as good as the hash keys
+- Buckets of LinkedList - this data structure is as good as the hash keys
-- O(1) average time complexity for insertion, deletion, update, access using key but worst can be O(n) for all
+- O(1) average-case time complexity for insertion, deletion, update, and access using a key
+- O(n) worst-case time complexity for all operations.

 ### Binary trees

+- Non-linear data structure and a special form of a graph
+- In a binary tree, Each node can have at max 2 nodes
+- Traversal using BFS / DFS
+- BFS
+  - Level order order traversal using a queue
+- DFS
+  - In order ( Left root right )
+    - When you traverse a binary search tree using in-order you should see elements are sorted
+  - Post order ( Left right root)
+  - Pre-order ( root left right )

+### Binary search tree

+### Self-balanced binary search tree

 ### Heaps

+- Always maintain the complete binary tree structure
+  - Complete binary tree means when filling the tree fill from left to right

+- Getting the min/max element will be an O(1) operation
+- Insertion/deletion will be O(logn)

 ### Graphs